If you are worried about an adult or yourself please contact Southampton Adult Social Care on:

-What you can do if you think someone is being abused:
+What you can do if you think someone is being abused?

-· take action – don’t assume that someone else is doing something about the situation
+- Take action – don’t assume that someone else is doing something about the situation

-· if anyone is injured get a doctor or ambulance
+- If anyone is injured get a doctor or ambulance

-· make a note of your concerns, what happened and any action you take
+- Make a note of your concerns, what happened and any action you take

-· all safeguarding matters will be dealt with confidentially, though if the issues concern evidence of a crime, or unacceptable risk, this may be shared with the appropriate authorities
+- All safeguarding matters will be dealt with confidentially, though if the issues concern evidence of a crime, or unacceptable risk, this may be shared with the appropriate authorities

 What will happen next?

-Adult Services work closely with other organisations and the person affected to find out as much as possible about what has happened.
+Local pracitioners and agencies will work closely with other organisations and the person affected to find out as much as possible about what has happened.
 They will do a number of things which might include:

-· supporting the person and their carers through the process
+- Supporting the person and their carers through the process

-· being available to offer support in the future
+- Being available to offer support in the future

 - Perhaps you, or someone you know, is being harmed or living in fear of abuse and wants to stay safe.
 The Speak Out easy read leaflet gives more information on how you can get help.